 Diablo Hills Golf Course • Walnut Creek, CA • 5/7/19

-I had booked a 6:45 tee time prior to my trip, which is the earliest they had available.
+I had booked a 6:45 tee time prior to my trip, which is the earliest they had available for Tuesday.
 I guess really early play is not the norm at this sleepy little course.
 Still, I arrived early and milled around until they opened up a little after 6:00.
 They said they usually don’t allow any play until 6:30 and the maintenance guys just headed out while I was checking in.
 After a friendly discussion about my goals, they went ahead and let me go out earlier.

 The price was steep for a weekday morning nine-hole rate with a cart ($35).
 This would be a trickier course to walk because it is somewhat hilly and it is rather spread out through some residential areas and local streets.
 I paid extra for the cart and played super quickly.
 Maintenance let me through on the 2nd hole and it was smooth sailing after that, playing greens that hadn’t been mowed yet and yesterday’s pin placements (neither of which bother me in the least when I’m in quick-play mode).